chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.3 =
+* Should fix the "Parser Mismatched Metadata" warnings Facebook started throwing.
+Made locale all lowercase.

 = 2.0.2 =
 * Fixes bug that would display a PHP warning with debug mode turned on.
 * Removed code that would filter the_content() which caused problems with plugins that also used that same filter.